Jane's Restaurant - Upscale Modern Cuisine

 Apprenticeship was the way that many careers skills were taught and passed on.
 Although most careers have been formalized to academic classroom settings, there still remains the practical hands-on training that is just as valuable.
 Jane's provides the opportunity for Red River's Hospitality and Culinary Arts students to obtain real world experience in cooking and serving.
 Similarly, as part of my own career training, it is necessary for me to go through the steps of being both the learner and the teacher, and so I can appreciate what an invaluable opportunity Jane's is for the students.
 Intrigued to sample the creations of upcoming chefs, we headed off to Jane's.

 Located in the beautiful and elegant historical Union Bank building, Jane's serves upscale contemporary dining.
 The first thing you notice when walking into the restaurant is the wonderfully high ceilings with its ornate finishing.
 Dispersed throughout the room are large chandeliers that light up the large space.
 Off to the side is a wide open kitchen where you can see all of the students and chefs hard at work at their cooking stations.
 You can feel a nervous energy in the air among those in the kitchen and on the floor.
 I highly commend the excellent service by the students: very attentive, friendly and knowledgeable of the menu.
 The menu consists of a short list of carefully selected dishes to showcase the students' techniques and skills.
+The evening began with an amuse bouche Lamb Carpaccio.
+The thinly sliced pieces of raw lamb meat were very tender and delightfully complimented by black lentils and the blend of red pepper purée, chimichurri and yogurt sauce.
+This sauce was a combination of heat and cool in a creamy blend.
+Delicious!

 My dining companion loves scallops and so it was an easy appetizer choice.
 Large pieces of Seared Scallops were served in a carrot butter with sauce béarnaise.
 The large scallops were excellently seared with a crisp exterior and a melt-in-your-mouth interior.